 At Kaitotek, we have carried out over 10-years long research phase for Qosium.
 We want to support education and research work and have prepared a separate license model for this usage.
-Please contact us at saleskaitotek.com to hear more.
+Don’t hesitate to get in touch with us at saleskaitotek.com to hear more.

 Can I measure uplink and downlink directions separately?

 Yes, Qosium measures always sent and received directions separately.
-It is possible that communications problems show up only in the other direction and with Qosium you can detect that quickly and easily.
+Communication problems may show up only in the other direction, and with Qosium, you can detect that quickly and easily.

-Our applications have strict milliseconds demands for latencies.
+Our applications have strict demands for latencies (order of milliseconds).
 Can I measure latencies that accurately?

 What does passive measurement mean?

 We have a network operation and management system in use.
-Can I integrate passive QoS/QoE measuremen into that?
+Can I integrate passive QoS/QoE measurement into that?

 I am a Wireshark expert: why should I switch it to Qosium?